Adam Plutko

-Adam Gregory Plutko (/ˈplʌtkoʊ/ PLUHT-koh; born October 3, 1991) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Cleveland Indians and Baltimore Orioles and in the KBO League for the LG Twins.
+Adam Gregory Plutko (/ˈplʌtkoʊ/ PLUHT-koh; born October 3, 1991) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Cleveland Indians and Baltimore Orioles, and in the KBO League for the LG Twins.
 He played college baseball for the UCLA Bruins.

 Amateur career

 Plutko attended Glendora High School in Glendora, California, and then enrolled at the University of California, Los Angeles (UCLA).
 Though he was selected by the Houston Astros in the sixth round of the 2010 Major League Baseball draft, he opted not to sign with the Astros.

 At UCLA, Plutko was a member of the Bruins baseball team.
 He was teammates with future MLB All-Stars Gerrit Cole and Trevor Bauer.
 In 2013, Plutko led the Bruins to their first NCAA baseball championship, beating Mississippi State in the 2013 College World Series.
 During the World Series, he recorded wins over LSU in the opening round of the World Series and over against Mississippi State in Game 1 of the Championship Series.
 He was named the College World Series Most Outstanding Player.